dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 Suppose as above that algorithm has 16% error (84% accuracy) on the dev set.
 We break the 16% error into two components:

  - First, the algorithm’s error rate on the training set.
 In this example, it is 15%.
-We think of this as the algorithm’s `bias`.
+We think of this as the algorithm’s <span class='orange'>bias</span>.
  - Second, how much worse the algorithm does on the dev (or test) set than the training set.
 In this example, it does 1% worse on the dev set than the training set.
-We think of this as the algorithm’s `variance`.
+We think of this as the algorithm’s <span class='yellow'>variance</span>.

 Training       |   Dev          | Bias(=Training error)| Variance(=Dev-Training) |  Known as        | Also Known as  |